Run your data operations on a single, unified platform.

 Click here to get started with a free Keboola project.

-In Components, choose the “Google Sheets” data source connector and follow the on-screen prompts to authorize and select your spreadsheet and tab(s).
+In the Components section, select the “Google Sheets” extractor and follow the on-screen prompts to authorize and choose your spreadsheet and tab(s).

-If your data needs processing – be it simple aggregations or something more complex – the transformation engine is where you should start.
-In the free account, you can use SQL (running on Snowflake) or Python.
+If your data needs processing—whether it's simple aggregations or complex transformations—the transformation engine is your go-to tool.
+In the free account, you can work with SQL (powered by Snowflake) or Python.

-Step 4: Set Up the Database (or Any Other) Data Destination Connector
+Step 4: Set Up a Database (or Other) Writer

-Choose the appropriate data destination connector based on your needs.
+Choose the writer that fits your needs.
 This could be Snowflake or another database.
-If you don’t have a destination database yet, the Snowflake data destination connector will set up one for you.
-Or, it could be Salesforce, or even MailChimp, as not all data tasks revolve solely around BI and analytics.
+If you don’t already have a destination database yet, the Snowflake writer can set one up for you.
+Alternatively, your destination could be a platform like Salesforce, or even MailChimp, as not all data tasks revolve solely around BI and analytics.

 Step 5: Set Up the Flow

-By now, you should have set up three components in Keboola (or just two if you skipped the transformation step).
-A flow will consolidate them into a workflow.
-Create a new flow and, in the “Flow Builder” section, arrange the components in the desired sequence.
-Since the Google Sheets script will initiate this flow, there’s no need for a scheduled run – unless you want it to run automatically each day.
+By this point, you should have set up three components in Keboola—or just two if you skipped the transformation step.
+A flow ties these components into a cohesive workflow.
+Create a new flow, and in the “Flow Builder” section, arrange the components in your desired sequence.
+Since the Google Sheets script will trigger this flow, there’s no need for a scheduled run—unless you also want it to run automatically each day.

-Step 6: Copy the Script to Google Sheet
+Step 6: Copy the Script to Google Sheets

-Now we’ll be switching between Keboola and your Google Sheet, so it’s helpful to have them open side by side.
-First, in your sheet, navigate to “Extensions” and then “Apps Script” (this will open in a new tab).
-Name your script, copy the following code block, and paste it there.
-Save it, then return to your spreadsheet tab and refresh it.
-You’ll see a new “Keboola” section in the menu.
+Now, switch between Keboola and your Google Sheets.
+Having them open side by side will make the process easier.
+In your spreadsheet, go to “Extensions,” then select “Apps Script” (this will open in a new tab).
+Name your script, copy the following code block, and paste it into the editor.
+Save your changes, return to your spreadsheet tab, and refresh the page.
+You’ll now see a new “Keboola” option in the menu.

 Step 7: Authorize the Script

-When it runs for the first time, the script asks you for the Orchestration URL and a token.
-This is where the copy-pasting between Keboola Connection and the Google Sheet will take place.
+When the script runs for the first time, it will prompt you for the Orchestration URL and an API token.
+This is where you'll copy and paste information between Keboola and Google Sheets.
 Follow these steps:

-1. Click the “Run Flow” option in your Google Sheets’ “Keboola” menu.
+1. Click the “Run Flow” option in the “Keboola” menu of your Google Sheets.

-2. A dialog will pop up, requesting the flow URL.
+2. A dialog box will appear, requesting the flow URL.
 Switch to the browser tab with the Keboola platform, ensuring you’re on the page of your new flow.
 Copy the URL, which should look something like this: “https://connection.north-europe.azure.keboola.com/admin/projects/33/flows/67090”

-3. Return to the Google Sheet and paste the entire URL into the dialog, then proceed.
+3. Return to Google Sheets, paste the URL into the dialog box, and proceed.

-5. Finally, return to the Google Sheets tab and enter the token into the dialog.
+5. Return to Google Sheets and enter the token into the dialog box.

 Step 8: Done!

 Google Sheets will save the entered URL and token for future use.
-If you need to change these settings, use the “Reset Settings” option in the Keboola menu to start fresh.
+If you need to update these settings, simply use the “Reset Settings” option in the Keboola menu to start over.

 Complete the form below to get your complementary copy.